 Hardwood flooring, engineered or solid, is sold unfinished or pre-finished.
-Unfinished hardwood is sanded, stained and finished in place.
-This allows for customization of the stain and sheen of the flooring.
-Pre-finished flooring is stained and finished in a factory, so you will know the exact color and sheen you are getting in advance and it will take less time to install.
+Unfinished hardwood is sanded, stained, and finished in place.
+This allows for customization of the stain and sheen for the flooring.
+Pre-finished flooring is stained and finished in a factory, so you will know the exact color and sheen you are getting in advance, and it will take less time to install.

 If you are selecting unfinished wood, you will need to choose from two types of finishes: polyurethane and oil.
-Polyurethane creates a more durable topcoat on hardwood than an oil finish does, and will require maintenance less often.
+Polyurethane creates a more durable topcoat on hardwood than an oil finish does and will require maintenance less often.
 An oil finish may scratch more easily, but the imperfections are less noticeable and easier to touch up.
-You can choose a high-gloss finish, a traditional finish or a hand-scraped or wire-brush finish that looks distressed.
-There are many options and it all comes down to the look you want to achieve.
+You can choose a high-gloss finish, a traditional finish, or a hand-scraped or wire-brush finish that looks distressed.
+There are many options, and it all comes down to the look you want for your hardwood flooring.

 7. Volatile Organic Compounds (VOCs)

 In addition, many floor finishes contain petroleum or other chemicals that emit VOCs.
-With pre-finished flooring, the majority of off-gassing occurs in the factory, so fewer VOCs are emitted inside the home after installation.
-If you choose wood flooring that will be stained and finished on-site, there are some alternatives that emit fewer VOCs such as water-based polyurethane or plant-based natural products.
-It will take some time, but check out some "green" options before deciding what type of sealant or finish to use on your wood flooring.
+With pre-finished flooring, most of the off-gassing occurs in the factory, so fewer VOCs are emitted inside the home after installation.
+If you choose wood flooring that will be stained and finished on-site, there are some products that emit fewer VOCs, such as water-based polyurethane or plant-based natural alternatives.
+It will take some time but check out some "green" options before deciding what type of sealant or finish to use on your wood flooring.

 The cost of hardwood flooring depends upon the options you choose, so make adjustments that align with your budget when thinking about your selections.
 Here are some realities to keep in mind.